rust-lang-nursery/rust-cookbook/CONTRIBUTING.md

 [sudo] pip3 install link-checker==0.1.0
 ```

-Alternatively, set up the user install directory on your PATH variable and
+Alternatively, add the user install directory (probably `~/.local/bin`) to
-install link-checker for your user
+your PATH variable and install link-checker for your user.

 ```
-pip3 install -user link-checker==0.1.0
+pip3 install --user link-checker==0.1.0
 ```

 Checking the links of the book locally first requires the book to be built